 Emails must be designed to get a click to where you can engage the prospect more.
 Of course, emails must be opened in order to get the click, but the opens alone tell you very little.

-It is a powerful communication tool and must be used as such.
+It is a powerful communication and content distribution tool and must be used as such.
 You must rely on your website to bring in leads straight to your sales team, as well as to nurture other leads for the long term.

 You must know what key terms your prospects use to search, which pages are the most visited, and where they go from there.
 Continually optimize your website to attract, engage, and nurture prospects.tor